 Mouse Droppings vs Rat Droppings

-Mouse droppings are smaller and thinner than rat droppings.
-Rat poop is larger and may have blunt ends.
+Mouse droppings are smaller and thinner than rat droppings, while rat poop is larger with blunt ends.
+Large, thick droppings may indicate roof rats or Norway rats rather than mice.

 Mouse Droppings vs Cockroach Droppings